Step-by-step guides showing how to do stuff with PdfClerk.

 + Merge multiple documents into one

-- Open the documents you want to merge using the Open input files button on the Input tab.
-Select Single folder to open the files in one folder or Folder & subfolders to open the files in a folder and its subfolders
+- Open the documents you want to merge using the Open input files button on the Files tab.
+Select Folder to open the files in one particular folder (including its subfolders)

-- Go to the output tab and tick the Create binder checkbox
+- Go to the Settings tab and check the Binder under Output

-- Go to the input-tab and press the Generate button
+- Go to the Files tab and press the Generate button

 - Select the folder where you would like to save the merged binder